Piero24/B.R.I.O.S./.github/README_OLD.md

 <h2 id="introduction">📔 Introduction</h2>

-**Bleissant** is a professional-grade Bluetooth Low Energy (BLE) proximity monitoring tool designed specifically for macOS.
+**B.R.I.O.S.** is a professional-grade Bluetooth Low Energy (BLE) proximity monitoring tool designed specifically for macOS.
 It continuously tracks the distance to a designated BLE device (such as your iPhone, Apple Watch, or any BLE beacon) and automatically **locks your Mac** when the device moves beyond a configurable distance threshold.

 <br/>

-### Why Bleissant?
+### Why B.R.I.O.S.?

 - **Security Enhancement**: Automatically lock your Mac when you walk away with your phone
 - **Seamless Experience**: Works silently in the background without interrupting your workflow